jan-bogaerts/mark/src/markdownCode.md

 - the user can view the results that were generated by the transformers that were registered with the cybertron-service, for the currently selected text block.
 - tabs are placed at the bottom of the results view, size = small, tabBarStyle={{marginTop: 0}}
 - For each transformer in the transformers list provided by the cybertron-service (field: transformers), this view creates a tab.
-  - the tabs are located at the top of the view
+  - the tabs are located at the bottom of the view
   - the transformer name is used as the title and key of the tab
   - the tab content shows a results-view-tab component
+  - when a tab gets selected, do: `positionTrackingService.setActiveTransformer(transformer)`
+- when first initialized, set the selected tab to the first item in the list and make certain that `positionTrackingService.setActiveTransformer(transformer)` is called for the correct transformer (first in the list)
 - create a json structure for all the tabs (fields: key, label, children).
 - assign the json structure to the items property.